openvcash/vcash-website/content/docs/RPC/SignMessage.md

 signmessage ["VdTiJEE49rJBU4YTmSHC1UseEqwD5G6rVb", "Vcash"]
 ```

-The result is signature of the message.
+The result is the signature of the message.

 ```
 {